viesturz/klipper-toolchanger/toolchanger.md

 # gcode_z_offset: 0
   # The XYZ gcode offset of the toolhead.
 If set, overrides offset defined
   # by the parent.
 If set, even to 0, indicates the offset on that axis is
   # relevant for this tool and any adjustments will be attributed to this tool.
+  # The tool gcode offsets are applied independantly from user Gcode offsets.
+  # User Gcode offsets are preserved across tool changes.
 # params_*:
   # Extra params to pass to pickup/dropoff gcode.
 Accessible in the gcode via
   # `tool.params_name`.